arbor-sim/arbor/doc/py_domdec.rst

 Load Balancers
 --------------

-Load balancing generates a :class:`domain_decomposition` given a :class:`recipe` and a description of the hardware on which the model will run.
+Load balancing generates an :class:`arbor.domain_decomposition` given an :class:`arbor.recipe` and a description of the hardware on which the model will run.
 Currently Arbor provides one load balancer, :func:`partition_load_balance`, and more will be added over time.

 If the model is distributed with MPI, the partitioning algorithm for cells is distributed with MPI communication.
-The returned :class:`domain_decomposition` describes the cell groups on the local MPI rank.
+The returned :class:`arbor.domain_decomposition` describes the cell groups on the local MPI rank.

 ..
 Note::
-    The :class:`domain_decomposition` type is simple and
+    The :class:`arbor.domain_decomposition` type is simple and
     independent of any load balancing algorithm, so users can supply their own domain decomposition without using one of the built-in load balancers.
     This is useful for cases where the provided load balancers are inadequate,